-Icardi's agent hints at PSG move
+Icardi's Agent Hints at PSG Move

 An Inter spokesperson declined to comment on the matter when contacted by Omnisport.

-When asked about the Icardi saga prior to the 2-1 win over Cagliari, Inter CEO Giuseppe Marotta told Sky: "We have been very clear before and we are calm today.
+When asked about the Icardi saga prior to Sunday's 2-1 win over Cagliari, Inter CEO Giuseppe Marotta told Sky: "We have been very clear before and we are calm today.

 "We will also face this situation, but I think it is right to give space to the players who go on the pitch, to the fans, and to the club.